lucasgeron/FORMAgestor/README.md

 Before you continue, make sure the Docker is running.

+In your terminal, Login in docker hub:

+    $ docker login

+Next, build the containers:

 If you are on **Mac OS** or **WLS2**:

     $ docker build .